Caelynn Miller-Keyes Flaunts Perfect Bikini Figure On Instagram, ‘Bachelor In Paradise’ Star Is All Smiles

 The second photo is an especially gorgeous one of Miller-Keyes.
 The Bachelor in Paradise star is wearing the same boohoo bikini, but this is a full-length shot that flaunts Caelynn’s insane physique.
 She is standing on her tip-toes with her arms raised over her head and she’s smiling towards the camera as she stands on the dock.

 In this position, it is impossible to miss Caelynn’s sexy curves.
-Her flat tummy and long, lean legs quickly set pulses racing and Bachelor in Paradise fans were quick to show their love for this look.
+Her flat tummy and long, lean legs quickly set pulses racing, and Bachelor in Paradise fans were quick to show their love for this look.

 At this point, Caelynn has nearly 870,000 followers on Instagram.
 Within just the first three hours of these photos being on her page, Miller-Keyes’ bikini shots had received nearly 90,000 likes.
 Several hundred of Caelynn’s followers added comments as well, and some of those were from fellow franchise veterans.

 Franchise veteran Annaliese Puccini called Caelynn a “babe” while former Bachelorette Ali Fedotowsky said she loved this post.
-Fellow Bachelor in Paradise co-stars Clay Harbor and Demi Burnett liked Caelynn’s post and it looks like they had plenty of company in wanting to show their love for this one.
+Fellow Bachelor in Paradise co-stars Clay Harbor and Demi Burnett liked Caelynn’s post, and it looks like they had plenty of company in wanting to show their love for this one.

-Bachelor in Paradise spoilers suggest that Caelynn isn’t done shedding tears on-screen quite yet.
+Meanwhile, Bachelor in Paradise spoilers suggest that Caelynn isn’t done shedding tears on-screen quite yet.
 In fact, things are said to get far more complicated before Season 6 wraps up.
-However, as The Inquisitr has shared, the buzz is that Caelynn and her BIP beau Dean Unglert are actually together off-screen now and that might have something to do with the ear-to-ear grin she has in these new photos.
+However, as The Inquisitr has shared, the buzz is that Caelynn and her BIP beau, Dean Unglert, are actually together offscreen now, and that might have something to do with the ear-to-ear grin she has in these new photos.

 Caelynn Miller-Keyes has certainly had her fair share of ups and downs this year as she has looked for love on both The Bachelor and Bachelor in Paradise.
 Do these gorgeous new photos hint at a happy ending for Caelynn after all of these difficult months?
 Fans are hoping so and cannot wait to see how this season ends for her.